-Component PI Scoring issues SG60 SG80 SG100 Fishery- specific management system Compliance and enforcement 3.2.3 Monitoring, control and surveillance mechanisms ensure the management measures in the fishery and associated enhancement activities are enforced and complied with. (a) MCS implement- ation Monitoring, control and surveillance mechanisms exist, and are implemented in the fishery and associated enhancement activities and there is a reasonable expectation that they are effective.
+Component PI Scoring issues SG60 SG80 SG100 Fishery- specific management system Compliance and enforcement 3.2.3 Monitoring, control and surveillance mechanisms ensure the management measures in the fishery and associated enhancement activities are enforced and complied with. (a) MCS implementation Monitoring, control and surveillance mechanisms exist, and are implemented in the fishery and associated enhancement activities and there is a reasonable expectation that they are effective.
 A monitoring, control and surveillance system has been implemented in the fishery and associated enhancement activities and has demonstrated an ability to enforce relevant management measures, strategies and/or rules.
-A comprehensive monitoring, control and surveillance system has been implemented in the fishery and associated enhancement activities and has demonstrated a consistent ability to enforce relevant management measures, strategies and/or rules. (b) Sanctions Sanctions to deal with non- compliance exist and there is some evidence that they are applied.
-Sanctions to deal with non- compliance exist, are consistently applied and thought to provide effective deterrence.
-Sanctions to deal with non- compliance exist, are consistently applied and demonstrably provide effective deterrence. (c) Compliance Fishers and hatchery operators are generally thought to comply with the management system for the fishery and associated enhancement activities under assessment, including, when required, providing information of importance to Some evidence exists to demonstrate fishers and hatchery operators comply with the management system under assessment, including, when required, providing information of importance to the effective management There is a high degree of confidence that fishers and hatchery operators comply with the management system under assessment, including, providing information of importance to the effective management of the fishery and associated
+A comprehensive monitoring, control and surveillance system has been implemented in the fishery and associated enhancement activities and has demonstrated a consistent ability to enforce relevant management measures, strategies and/or rules. (b) Sanc (b) Sanctions Sanctions to deal with non- compliance exist and there is some evidence that they are applied.
+Sanctions to deal with non-compliance exist, are consistently applied and thought to provide effective deterrence. (c) Compliance Fishers and hatchery operators are generally thought to comply with the management system for the fishery and associated enhancement activities under assessment, including, when required, providing information of importance to Some evidence exists to demonstrate fishers and hatchery operators comply with the management system under assessment, including, when required, providing information of importance to the effective management There is a high degree of confidence that fishers and hatchery operators comply with the management system under assessment, including, providing information of importance to the effective management of the fishery and associated

-Component PI Scoring issues SG60 SG80 SG100 the effective management of the fishery. of the fishery and associated enhancement activities. enhancement activities. (d) Systematic non- compliance There is no evidence of systematic non- compliance.
+Component PI Scoring issues SG60 SG80 SG100 the effective management of the fishery. of the fishery and associated enhancement activities. enhancement activities. (d) Systematic non- compliance There is no evidence of systematic non-compliance.